Oedema is the medical term for fluid retention which is due to poor drainage and can be treated with diuretic herbs

 Prepare any of above listed herbs for fluid retention or a combination of them as hot infusions and drink 2-3 cups daily.

-What is true is that most people do not drink nearly as much as they should or, at any rate, too much of the wrong fluid.
+What is true is that most people don’t drink as much as they should or, at any rate, too much of the wrong fluid.
 Drink water, plenty of it – it’s good for you and it’s (mostly) free.

 Oedema however, while having nothing to do with your fluid intake, has everything to do with malfunctioning innards.